 *Support and direction in developing an Energy Efficient design.

-FACILITATION for strategic planning sessions with community stakeholders / advising and coaching librarians to effectively communicate with architects throughout the building process - from needs assessments, pre-programming, instruction behind the scenes to help Librarians Program their needs to finished building project no matter the scale.
+FACILITATION for strategic planning sessions with community stakeholders / advising and coaching librarians to effectively communicate with architects throughout the building process - from needs assessments, architectural pre-programming, instruction behind the scenes to help librarians program their needs to finished building project no matter the scale.